Ramadhan (footballer)

-Ramadhan (born 1 September 2001) is an Indonesian professional footballer who plays as a right winger for Liga 2 club Bekasi City.
+Ramadhan (born 1 September 2001), also known as Madon, is an Indonesian professional footballer who plays as a right winger for Super League club Isenmulang Kalteng.

 Club career

 Persiraja Banda Aceh

 He was signed for Persiraja Banda Aceh to play in Liga 1 in the 2021 season.
 Ramadhan made his first-team debut on 29 August 2021 in a match against Bhayangkara at the Indomilk Arena, Tangerang.